davidberneda/Vidi/documentation/Vidi_Language_Reference.md

 }
 ```

-The `Ancestor` keyword refers to its parent method.

 #### Non-inheritable methods (final)

-Methods can be declared `final` to forbid overriding them in derived classes.
+Methods can be declared with the `final` keyword to forbid overriding them in derived classes.

 `final Proc() {}`